-We start by examining the equilibrium when the government only sets up the discount window.
-The optimal borrowing decision can be characterized by one threshold: Weaker banks borrow from the discount window, and stronger banks do not borrow at all.
+We start by examining the equilibrium when the government only sets up DW.
+The optimal borrowing decision can be characterized by one threshold: Weaker banks borrow from DW, and stronger banks do not borrow at all.

 Note (again) that the best bank never borrows because it knows that a liquidity shock could never affect it and therefore it never needs the liquidity; instead, borrowing incurs an interest cost and a stigma cost.
 The larger the probability a liquidity shock affects the bank, the more incentive the bank has to borrow.
-Under the assumption $r_D < R - k(\underline{G})$ , the worst bank is incentivized to borrow from the discount window.
+Under the assumption $r_D < R - k(\underline{G})$ , the worst bank is incentivized to borrow from DW.